The Ultimate Guide to Planning a Destination Wedding in Barbados

 Bridgetown

-The island-nation's capital and largest city of Bridgetown is a bustling hub of activity.
+The island nation's capital and largest city Bridgetown is a bustling hub of activity.
 If you're looking for a destination with lots of shopping, dining, museums and other cultural attractions, all in one compact space, you might want to set your destination wedding basecamp in Bridgetown.

-But before you can even pick a wedding venue, you'll want to be aware of the Barbados wedding legal requirements.
+But before you book a wedding venue, you'll want to be aware of the Barbados wedding legal requirements.
 Luckily, Lidbom reports Barbados "is an exceptionally easy island destination to get married in."
+Still, a Barbados wedding planner with experience helping couples legally wed on the island can be an essential resource during this process.
+This guide will help you get acquainted with the logistics, including how to secure your marriage license in Barbados if you hope to tie the knot legally in the island nation.

 You can choose to either hold a legal wedding or a symbolic wedding in Barbados.
 A symbolic wedding day includes simply a ceremony in recognition of your married status, following a legal, civil service that you would attend before your destination wedding, in your home state, likely at your local courthouse, after obtaining your local marriage license.
 A symbolic wedding is your simplest, most stress-free option.

-According to the Barbados Ministry of Home Affairs, couples who wish to be legally married in Barbados must file an application for a marriage license in person at the office of the Ministry, Monday through Friday, 8:30 a.m.–3:30 p.m. local time.
+According to the Barbados Ministry of Home Affairs, which you'll want to bookmark, couples who wish to be legally married in Barbados must file an application for a marriage license in person at the office of the Ministry, Monday through Friday, 8:30 a.m.–3:30 p.m. local time.
 At the time of application, you must provide:

 Before you file for the application, you must also make arrangements for a local magistrate or marriage officer to perform your wedding ceremony, and then you must provide a letter from that individual verifying the arrangement at the time of application.